ysemaj/dashbored/README.md

 # dashbored
-dashbored is an open-source platform that university clubs and societies can use to manage their affairs.
+dashbored is a web-based platform built using node.js, hosted on AWS, which allows university clubs and societies to manage their affairs.
+Technical features include:

+* OpenAthens and SAML authentication
+*